jimschubert/sbt-scala/examples/composed/README.md

 This example spins up two containers in a composed network called `fortune_fortune`.
 Each container exposes port 17 only within the virtual network.

+Open a terminal and start the composed QOTD services by running `./up`.

 # Run it

+To run the QOTD client against each host on the internal network...

+In another terminal window,

 ```
 docker run -it --net=fortune_fortune -v $(pwd)/src:/src --workdir=/src jimschubert/sbt-scala:latest